jacob-hegna/BVSW-Debate/README.md

 BVSW Debate
 ========

-The official website of the Blue Valley Southwest debate team
+The (un)official website of the Blue Valley Southwest debate team

 Developed originally by Jacob Hegna